-- If it is necessary to make or defend applications, for example to provide further and better particulars of claim, striking out claims, requests for specific disclosure of documents - Defending claims that are brought by litigants in person - Making or defending a costs application - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties) - Instructing an expert - The number of witnesses and documents - If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer - Allegations of discrimination which are linked to the dismissal
+- If it is necessary to make or defend applications, for example to provide further and better particulars of claim, striking out claims, requests for specific disclosure of documents - Defending claims that are brought by litigants in person - Making or defending a costs application - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties) - Instructing an expert - The number of witnesses and documents - If it is an automatic unfair dismissal claim e.g. if an employee claims they have been dismissed after blowing the whistle on their employer - Allegations of discrimination.